How to do Keyword Analysis for Amazon PPC?

-Before we get on to what to do with the data, let’s skim through the basic understanding of the negative keywords and the top contributing keywords
+Before we get on to what to do with the data, let’s skim through the basic understanding of the negative keywords and the top contributing (positive) keywords.

-Keywords that have a high click-through rate (that’s money!!), but no sales.
-If classified and filtered correctly negative keywords can help you reduce the ACoS rate of your product.
+Negative keywords have a high click-through rate (that’s money!!), but no sales.
+If classified and filtered correctly, negative keywords can help you reduce the ACoS of your product.

-A good balance of impressions, CTR and order rates are the keywords you should be looking at in the Top Contributing Keywords.
-Keywords that bring you substantial sales without costing you a fortune.
+A good balance of impressions, CTR, and order rates are the top contributing keywords of your PPC campaigns.
+These keywords bring you substantial sales without costing you a fortune.

 What to do next?

-Low ACoS value and high sales value are the preferred keywords for PPC, however negative keywords are the exact opposite.
-Identifying and track the keywords that have a high click-through rate, but zero sales rates, help cutting down unwanted costs in PPC.
+Keywords with low ACoS and high sales are the preferred keywords for PPC campaigns.
+However negative keywords are the exact opposite.
+Identifying and tracking the keywords that have a high click-through rate, but zero to little sales, help cut down unwanted costs in PPC campaigns.

-Negative keywords are a great strategy to optimize your Amazon PPC, drive in quality traffic and increase your ROI.
-Negative Keywords can have a positive impact on campaigns if implemented properly.
+Amazon negative keywords are a great strategy to optimize your Amazon PPC, drive in quality traffic and increase your ROI.
 They can be used to remove weak search terms that drive in a lot of traffic with very poor conversion rates.
 You can also use negative keywords to remove less relevant terms or the keywords that you do not want to associate with your product.

 Top Contributing Keywords

-Track the performance of these keywords for a specific period of time to ensure that are worth further research.
-If the keywords are positively influencing your PPC campaigns, you can use them further to revitalize the product listing page and make their best use in the PPC campaign.
+Track the performance of these keywords for a specific period of time to ensure that they are worth further research.
+If the keywords are positively influencing your PPC campaigns, you can use them further to revitalize the product listing page and make the best use of them in the PPC campaign.

-- Use the keywords on the product listing page in highlighting sections like the product features or the bullet points.
-If they show a very high search rate you can even experiment including them in the title.
+- Use these keywords on the product listing page in highlighting sections like the product features or the bullet points.
+If they have good search volume, you can even experiment by including them in the title.